How Many Stages Did Saturn V Have?

 Deactivation Command

-Upon the S-IVB stage reaching orbit, a “safe” command was transmitted to irreversibly deactivate the self-destruct mechanism, a system lying dormant while the rocket remained on the launchpad, ensuring the seamless transition from peril to safety.
+Upon the S-IVB stage reaching orbit, a “safe” command was transmitted to irreversibly deactivate the self-destruct mechanism, which had lain dormant while the rocket remained on the launchpad.
+This ensured the seamless transition from peril to safety.

 If you’re intrigued by the remarkable engineering of the Saturn V rocket, delve deeper into the epoch of lunar exploration by reading our complete guide to the Apollo Program.